Michigan Hit and Run Laws: Penalties and What to Do

-- Reporting deadline: 3 days for reportable accidents
+- Reporting deadline: Immediately to police, written report within 3 days

 Michigan Hit and Run Statutes

-This statute requires drivers involved in accidents on public or private property open to public travel to immediately stop and either fulfill the requirements of Section 619 at the scene or report to the nearest police agency if remaining would result in further harm.
+MCL 257.617 requires drivers involved in accidents on public or private property open to public travel to immediately stop and fulfill the requirements of Section 619.
+If a driver violates this duty and the accident results in serious impairment of body function or death, the driver faces felony charges.

-This covers accidents resulting in damage to vehicles and requires drivers to stop, exchange information, and report to police.
+MCL 257.618 addresses accidents that result in damage to an attended vehicle.
+Drivers must stop, exchange information, and report to police.

-This section specifies exactly what information must be exchanged and what assistance must be rendered.
+MCL 257.619 specifies the exact information that must be exchanged and the assistance that must be rendered after an accident.

 Your Legal Obligations at the Scene